 And that doesn’t just have to happen on a scripted day like Valentine’s day.
 That can happen every single day of your life.

-As we aged out of manditory reciprocity and inclusion, did we age into exclusion, loneliness, and frequent disappointment brought on by a structure and a system of interaction that makes us feel invisible?
+As we aged out of mandatory reciprocity and inclusion, did we age into exclusion, loneliness, and frequent disappointment brought on by a structure and a system of interaction that can make us feel invisible?

 My point is that whether you have that special someone or not or whether you got the gifts that you wanted or not is irrelevant.
-What matters is the intention of exchange, and that intention, makes the difference in the quality of my life and yours.
+What matters is the intention of our social exchanges, and that intention, makes the difference in the quality of my life and yours.

 How are your systems and structures serving you?
-Are you inadvertantly setting up the conditions for your own disappointment and loneliness?
+Are you inadvertently setting up the conditions for your own disappointment and loneliness?

-If the answer is yes or possibly, then give the structure we all learned in kindergarten a try.
-I have a feeling that with the right attitude, life could be a whole lot sweeter and a whole lot better for you and those you care about.
+If the answer is yes or maybe, then give the rules above a try.
+I have a feeling that with the right intention, life could be a whole lot sweeter and a whole lot better for you and those you care about.